|

 with fashions that could be bought separately.
 Bubble cut or

-pony tail hair style, Bild Lilli like head mold & facial
+pony tail hair style, little Bild Lilli like head mold and facial

-doll is also very hard to find, but unlike the above 12"
+doll is also hard to find, but unlike the above 11 1/2"

-1/2-6" tall, all molded plastic non-bending figures, eight dolls
+1/2-6" tall, all molded plastic non-bending one piece stand and figure, eight dolls

-in series, either pink or cream colored.
-Marked on bottom
+in series, either pink or cream colored, doll marked on bottom

 family,